Selection and Influence in Cultural Dynamics: Introduction

-We define a discrete-time dynamical system in which $x_u(t+1)$ is determined in terms of the {mass vector $x(t)$}.
+We define a continuous-time dynamical system in which the direction in which the populations move is determined in terms of the mass vector $x(t)$.
 The dynamical system is motivated by imagining that each person chooses a random other person to interact with.
-Selection effects are captured in two ways by the model: first, people are more likely to interact with their type; and second, they only have the potential to be influenced when they interact with an individual of their own or a neighboring type.
+Selection effects are captured in two ways by the model: first, people are more likely to interact with their type; second, they only have the potential to be influenced when they interact with an individual of their own or a neighboring type.
 Specifically, each person is $\w$ times more likely to choose an interaction partner of their own type than someone of a different type, for a parameter $\w \geq 1$.
-When a person of type $u$ chooses to interact with a person of type $v$, such that $v \in \influence_u$, then with probability $\ip$, he will switch to type $v$, where $\ip\in (0,1]$ is a fixed parameter.
+When a person of type $u$ chooses to interact with a person of type $v$, such that $v \in \influence_u$, with probability $\ip$, he will switch to type $v$, where $\ip\in (0,1]$ is a fixed parameter.
 To express this dynamic numerically, we let $\normalize_u(t) = \w x_u(t)+\sum_{v \in V \setminus \{u\}}x_v(t)$.
 A person of type $u$ chooses to interact with his own type with probability $\w x_u(t) / \normalize_u(t)$, and with any other type $v \neq u$ with probability $x_v(t) / \normalize_u(t)$.
-Since a person can change his type from $u$ to $v$ only when $v \in \influence_u$, the probability that a person of type $u$ keeps his current type after one interaction is ${(1-\ip)+ \ip}\cdot \dfrac{\w x_u(t) + \sum_{v \in V \setminus (\influence_u \cup \{u\})}x_v(t)} {\normalize_u(t)}$.

-It is easy to translate this idea into a deterministic update rule on the continuum of people: following the motivation above, we set

-where the first two terms represent the mass that stays at $u$ from time $t$ to $t+1$ (because this fraction of $u$ {was not influenced} or interacted either with other members of $u$, or with types $v \notin \{u\} \cup \influence_u$), and the third term incorporates all the mass that moves from other types $v$ to $u$.
-This defines the update rule for the mass vectors $x$ in the dynamical system.
+Thus, the fraction of the \emph{entire population} which is moving from $u$ to $v$ is $\ip \cdot x_u(t) x_v(t)/\normalize_u(t)$.
+At the same time as this mass of $\ip \cdot x_u(t) x_v(t)/\normalize_u(t)$ is moving from $u$ to $v$, a mass of ${\ip \cdot}x_v(t) x_u(t)/\wn_v(t)$ is moving from $v$ to $u$.
+These movements partially cancel each other out, and motivate the following definition of the (directed) \emph{\netflow{}} on the edge $(v,u) \in \infgraph$: